Consensys/doc.goquorum/docs/Tutorials/Create-Privacy-enabled-network.md

 ### 6. Start Tessera 0

 In the `Tessera-0` directory, start Tessera 0.
+Replace `<path to tessera>` with the path to Tessera.

 ```bash
 java -jar <path to Tessera>/tessera.jar -configfile config.json